 For each of these calculations, forecast LMP is the result of the 1-hour look-ahead calculated in the ASO.
+In the after-the-fact settlement, the real-time LMP is used.
 Energy resources for which an energy offer is not submitted will be ineligible for opportunity cost credit.

-When calculating the reserve MCP in Real-time, the actual LMP is used instead of the forecast LMP in the previous equations and calculated in the LPC engine.
-The actual five minute reserve MCP, calculated using the LPC pricing run, is used for settlements.
+When calculating the reserve MCP in Real-time, only the offer prices submitted by flexible resources, together with the summation of the applicable products shadow prices in the joint-optimization process from the pricing run are considered. the actual LMP is used instead of the forecast LMP in the previous equations and calculated in the LPC engine.
+The actual five-minute reserve MCP, calculated using the LPC pricing run, is used for settlements.